 What could you get done if you reclaimed that extra day and a half?

 Be a team player.
-I bet you haven’t seen that phrase since your last job application.
-But it’s true when you foster an environment where everyone feels invested in the team, your level of communication will soar.
-It’s the difference between your team feeling like nothing that they say will affect a project’s outcome and knowing that their input will directly add to the success of a team.
+Foster an environment where everyone has the safety to speak up and feels invested in the team.
+Communication will soar.
+It’s the difference between your team feeling like nothing that they say will change anything versus knowing that their input will directly add to the success of a team.

 You can spark this sense of ownership for each team member by getting personal.
 When you see beyond the one dimensional business personas of your team members and get to know who they are beyond the nine-to-five, you’ll make a connection.